 So in this tutorial, we’re going to create a helper class for Android version of Xamarin.Forms based on how iOS custom font works.
 You can see that they already post a blog post on how to use custom font in Xamarin.iOS.
 You just need to add your font to the project, define it under

 info.plist.
 We’ll do something similar with custom font helper and custom renderers.

-This tutorial doesn’t cover WinPhone and UWP version because I’m not using Windows for development and more likely people just stick with iOS and Android.
+NOTE: This tutorial doesn’t cover WinPhone and UWP version because I’m not using Windows for development and more likely people just stick with iOS and Android.
 So I apologize for WinPhone and UWP developer you have to stick with Xamarin’s official guide.

 Creating Custom Font Helper

 Create a new Xamarin.Forms solution and let’s name it

 CustomFont.
 Let’s go to Android project and create a new helper class called

 FontManager.
 To make this object accessible from another class, let’s make it as a singleton class.
 We also need one dictionary object to store these fonts.